 Acclaimed for his “fresh-toned and touching portrayal” by Opera News and lauded by the New Orleans Times-Picayune for his “rich lyrical tenor, fabulous top notes, and striking good looks,” John McVeigh continues to garner attention for his countless world-class performances at the most revered houses throughout the United States and worldwide.
-This season, Mr. McVeigh will perform the tenor solo in Beethoven’s Symphony No. 9 with Portland Symphony Orchestra, Phillip Glass’ Symphony No. 5 with The Washington Chorus, Händel’s Messiah with Indianapolis Chamber Orchestra, Evansville Philharmonic Orchestra, and with DCINY, and a solo performance in a brand new concert entitled Rev. 23, the unpublished last chapter of the Book of Revelation as dictated by St. John the Divine which narrates the last battle to recapture Paradise-on-Earth and restore the balance of good and evil to our world, with Prototype Festival.
-Additionally, he will perform the role of the Footman in Der Rosenkavalier with Boston Symphony Orchestra, the role of Goro in Madame Butterfly with Opera Theater of St. Louis, will return to The Metropolitan Opera for their production of Eugene Onegin as well as, perform the tenor solo in Beethoven’s Symphony No. 9 with Portland Symphony Orchestra and Verdi’s Requiem with DCINY.
+This season, McVeigh performs Goro in Madama Butterfly with Opera Theatre of St. Louis, the tenor solo in Händel’s Messiah with DCINY, the title role of Candide with South Dakota Symphony Orchestra, and productions of Turandot and The Merry Widow with The Metropolitan Opera.
+Last season, McVeigh performed the tenor solo in Beethoven’s Symphony No. 9 with Portland Symphony Orchestra; Phillip Glass’ Symphony No. 5 with The Washington Chorus; Händel’s Messiah with Indianapolis Chamber Orchestra, Evansville Philharmonic Orchestra, and DCINY; and a solo performance in a brand new concert entitled Rev. 23, the unpublished last chapter of the Book of Revelation as dictated by St. John the Divine which narrates the last battle to recapture Paradise-on-Earth and restore the balance of good and evil to our world, with Prototype Festival.
+Additionally, he performed the role of the Footman in Der Rosenkavalier with Boston Symphony Orchestra, and returned to The Metropolitan Opera for their production of Eugene Onegin.

 An accomplished “cross-over” artist, McVeigh shares his talents both in operatic and theatrical settings.
-His extensive work includes performances as Lysander in A Midsummer Night’s Dream at Utah Opera and in his Central City Opera début; Johnny Inkslinger in Britten’s folkloric operetta, Paul Bunyan, with Central City Opera; Feeny in Bennett’s The Mines of Sulphur and Hot Biscuit Slim Paul Bunyan at New York City Opera (broadcast on Live from Lincoln Center on PBS); his Ravinia Festival début as Henrick in A Little Night Music alongside Patti LuPone; the title role in Candide with Austin Lyric Opera; the title role in Romberg’s The Student Prince with Central City Opera; and Anatol in Vanessa with San Diego Opera.
-He also recently appeared in several commercials.
+His extensive work includes performances as Lysander in A Midsummer Night’s Dream at Utah Opera and in his Central City Opera début; Johnny Inkslinger in Britten’s folkloric operetta, Paul Bunyan, with Central City Opera; Feeny in Bennett’s The Mines of Sulphur and Hot Biscuit Slim in Paul Bunyan at New York City Opera (broadcast on Live from Lincoln Center on PBS); his Ravinia Festival début as Henrick in A Little Night Music alongside Patti LuPone; the title role in Candide with Austin Lyric Opera; the title role in Romberg’s The Student Prince with Central City Opera; and Anatol in Vanessa with San Diego Opera.

 Highlights of John’s considerable European and international career include Montverdi’s Vespro della Beata Vergine 1610 and Adrastro in Traettas’ Antigona with the Théâtre du Châtelet; Lurcanio in Ariodante at the Gran Teatre del Liceu and de Vlaamse Opera; Endimione in Martín y Soler’s L’abore di Diana at the Gran Teatro del Liceu; St. Stephen in Four Saints in Three Acts at the Edinburgh Festival; Bill in Jonathan Dove’s Flight with de Vlaamse Opera; Novice in Billy Budd with Teatro Carlo Felice; Lysander in A Midsummer Night’s Dream and Endimione in Martin y Soler’s L’abore di Diana at Teatro Real; Emilio in Partenope at the Göttingen Händel Festspiele; Teseo in Traetta’s eclectic reform opera Ippolito ed Aricia with Opéra national de Montpellier; Ozia in Mozart’s only, rarely performed oratorio Betulia liberata with Christophe Rousset and Les Talen Lyriques; and Marzio in Mozart’s prodigal opera seria Mitridate, re di Ponto at Festival Internacional de Música y Danza de Granada.